 Each participant will be randomized to a specific order of regimens to be received during the three treatment periods.
 The order of treatment administration is referred to as the treatment 'sequence.'
-For example, one treatment sequence would be: placebo tiotropium and active mometasone in period 1, placebo tiotropium and placebo mometasone in period 2, and active tiotropium and placebo mometasone in period 3.
+For example, one treatment sequence would be: placebo tiotropium and active mometasone in period 1, placebo tiotropium and placebo mometasone in period 3.